History (HIS)

 HIS 307.
 Podcasting History.
 3 Hours.

 This course will introduce students to historical interpretation and audio production.
-Students will perform historical research, interview a historian, and develop and edit a podcast that tells a historical story. *Same as COM 307.
+Students will perform historical research, interview a historian, and develop and edit a podcast that tells a historical story.
+Course Information: Same as COM 307.

 HIS 325.
 ECCE: Latina/o USA.
 4 Hours.